t4d-gmbh/Weekend-Out/README_solutions.md

 - In which cases would it be useful to have multiple remote repositories?
 Solution: Having multiple remotes can be useful when working with different teams or repositories.
 For example, you might have a remote repository for your team's work (e.g. on a private enterprise server) and another remote repository for open-source contributions (e.g. on a public platform like GitHub, GitLab, or Bitbucket).
 You can push and pull changes from different remotes depending on the context.

-## 2. Add Items on the main branch on the remote repository
+## 2. Add items on the main branch on the remote repository

 Make changes in the `packing_list.md` file on the main branch on the remote repository directly in the browser.

 Go to the repository on the remote server and open the `packing_list.md` file.
 Add some items and commit the changes.

-## 3. Merge the Feature Branch into the Main Branch Locally
+## 3. Locally merge the feature branch into the main branch

 You want to include the additional items from the main branch in your feature branch.
 To do this, you need to merge the `feature/blankets` branch into the main branch.